Know the real deal behind hydrogen peroxide and its uses.

 Alternative to Bleach

-Mix a cup of hydrogen peroxide with 2 cups of water and ¼ cup of lemon juice.
+Mix a cup of hydrogen peroxide with 2 cups of water and ¼ cup lemon juice.
 Hydrogen peroxide has more potent power than vinegar.
 Lemon’s acidity is good at breaking down grime.
-Use this and you’ll have clean and disinfected surfaces with a cool citrus scent after.
+Use this, and you’ll have clean and disinfected surfaces with a cool citrus scent.

 Hydrogen peroxide does wonders for your kitchen.

 Sponges are always damp and the perfect breeding ground for all the germs you can think of.
 Use hydrogen peroxide to disinfect your sponges with a ratio of 1:1 water and hydrogen peroxide.
-This will make sure that you are thoroughly cleaning your dishes instead of rubbing icky germs on them.
+This will ensure that you thoroughly clean your dishes instead of rubbing icky germs on them.

 Reusable Grocery Bags

-Avoiding single-use plastics and using reusable bags for your groceries can help save money and the earth as well.
+Avoiding single-use plastics and using reusable bags for your groceries can help save money and the earth.
 To make them safe for reuse, wash them properly and regularly.
-If you are in a rush to buy groceries and you don’t have clean bags to use, spray the insides with hydrogen peroxide for a quick cleaning and bacteria-killing action.
+If you are in a rush and don’t have clean bags to use, spray the insides with hydrogen peroxide for a quick cleaning and bacteria-killing action.

 Can you also use hydrogen peroxide to clean your countertops?
 Yes, but use it with caution.
 Try it first on a small discrete surface to check if it will cause any discoloration or surface dulling.
 If it does, try using a different cleaning and disinfecting solution instead.

 Hydrogen peroxide has fungicide properties that can effectively kill mold and mildew.
-Put some of it in a spray bottle, spray on affected surfaces then wipe dry.
-Keep a spray bottle in your shower for a quick cleaning every after bath or shower.
+Put some of it in a spray bottle, spray on affected surfaces, then wipe dry.
+Keep a spray bottle in your shower for a quick cleaning every bath or shower.
 Works on cleaning mirrors, too.